unknownnameless/available-minecraft-names/README.md

 but there are also some more usefull lists made including hand sorted lists

-archived because it was a lot of work work done on Jan 25 2024, not updated past that date
+archived for my sake, work done on Jan 25 2024, not updated past that date

 (be aware there are a lot of offensive and curse words in some of the lists because the raw lists I downloaded contained offensive words and the method of username checking did not differentiate whether the words were banned or not)